3Arena (Dublin): Transport

 Patrons are advised to use public transport to get to the venue.
 Parking services for the nearby Point Village are suggested.
-In addition to the ferry services and shuttle buses noted on the venue's website, Dublin Bus number 151 provides a scheduled public service to the venue.
+In addition to the ferry services and shuttle buses noted on the venue's website, Dublin Bus route 151 provides a scheduled public service to the venue.

 Due to the high volume of pedestrian traffic leaving the venue after concerts, extensive traffic restrictions are put in place along the North Wall Quay after such events, which can cause both the North Wall Quay and the East-Link (Dublin) toll bridge to be restricted for vehicular traffic by the Gardaí.

 A Luas light rail extension from the Red Line to the back of the venue opened on 8 December 2009, and links the DART train services at Connolly Station to the venue.
 It coincided with a performance by Lily Allen.
 The Luas stop is called The Point.

 Those travelling to the 3Arena from Dublin Airport can avail of either the public Dublin Bus route 747, or the Greystones or Dalkey Aircoach services that stop outside the venue, while several other private operators also call at the venue.